JorgeCuerv0/Credit-Card-Fraud-Detection-Model-Comparisson/README.md

 Perform hyperparameter tuning to further improve model performance.

 ## Acknowledgements
-The dataset used for this project is sourced from Kaggle.
+The Credit Card Fraud Detection dataset used for this project is sourced from Kaggle.
 Special thanks to the developers of the libraries used in this project.